 Budgeting Best Practices

-Dwight Eisenhower once said, “Plans are worthless, but planning is everything.”
-The lack of clear objectives can prove highly damaging to an otherwise-promising organization.
+Dwight Eisenhower once famously stated “plans are worthless, but planning is everything.”
+Lack of clear objectives can prove highly damaging to an otherwise promising organization.
 Corporations employ budgets to keep themselves on track in their efforts to achieve ambitious yet manageable goals.
 Of course, no company will ever precisely mirror a budget’s specifications, however that is not the budget’s goal.
-Rather, effective budgets serve as a performance roadmap, empowering leadership to regularly measure progress while allowing for adaption and flexibility.
-The following budgeting best practices can help your organization leverage its resources to its fullest:
+Rather, effective budgets serve as a performance road-map, empowering leadership to regularly measure progress while allowing for adaption and flexibility.
+The following budgeting best practices can help your organization leverage resources to the fullest:

 - Set Clear Goals